Xilinx/aie_api/README.rst

 Since AIE API is a header-only library, you only need to add the AIE API to your include path and include the corresponding header in your application.

-#include <aie_api/aie.hpp>
+`#include <aie_api/aie.hpp>`

 Documentation
 =============

+View our documentation site: https://xilinx.github.io/aie_api/.

-You can browse the Doxygen documentation under the doc folder.
+You can also browse the Doxygen documentation under the doc folder.